yash-sharma1/docs-site/docs/blockchain.md

 ## Blocking

-Binance Chain uses a similar block structure as Tendermint proposes, with a size limit as 10 megabytes.
+Binance Chain uses a similar block structure as Tendermint proposes, with a size limit of 1 megabyte.
-It is expected a block would be produced on a-few-of-seconds level among validators, and can include from 0 up to several thousands of transactions.
+It is expected a block will be produced on a-few-of-seconds level among validators, and can include from 0 up to several thousands of transactions.

 ## Blockchain State